Skip to main content

 A Page of Testimony, never paywalled

-When a search touches a Yad Vashem Page of Testimony, we render it in memory — with its source cited and no marketing on top of it.
+When a search touches a Yad Vashem Page of Testimony, we will render it in memory — with its source cited and no marketing on top of it.
 We never blur a victim’s record to sell you an upgrade.

 In memory of the six million